 Instead you simply create up to 100 SimpleDB domains (each of which can hold up to 10 GB of data, for a total of 1 TB) and then start to store structured data in the form of items.
 Each item consists of multiple name/value pairs (which we call attributes), and there can be more than one value for a particular name.
 You can have a different set of attributes for each item in the domain.
 With SimpleDB there is no need for a time-consuming schema change when you need to store additional information in your database.
 You simply store the additional attributes as desired.

 For example, if you were building a tag cloud to represent information about a collection of web sites, you could store the site URL as the first attribute and the entire set of tags as the second.
-After the system has been running for a while, you decide to add a thumbnail for each URL (of course the Alexa Site Thumbnail Service would be perfect for this) and simply add a third attribute to the new entries.
+After the system has been running for a while, you decide to add a thumbnail for each URL and simply add a third attribute to the new entries.
 Later, as desired, you can go back and add this attribute to the older entries.
 This ability to improve your data model on a dynamic, as-needed basis makes Amazon SimpleDB a perfect match for today’s fast-paced world of agile development, where flexibility and adaptability are of paramount importance.